charlottekyng/usb-modules-v2/README.md

 ```
 make deconstruct_sigs # For mutational signatures, requires mutations
 make lst              # For the detection of large-scale transitions, requires facets output
-make msisensor        # For the detection of microsatellite instability
+make msisensor        # For the detection of microsatellite instability, requires bam files only
 make pyclone          # For clonality analysis, requires mutations and facets output
-make absolute_seq     # For clonality analysis, requires mutations and facets output
+make absolute_seq     # For clonality analysis, requires mutations and facets output (see note below)
-make pvacseq          # For the detection of neo-antigens
+make pvacseq          # For the detection of neo-antigens, requires mutations (not well tested...)
 ```

+_Note regarding absolute_seq_, it would attempt to run all 3 steps, choosing the default solutions.
+But, it does not always run to the end, as RunAbsolute error handing is not great.

 #### Note regarding sanity checks